codeoverflow-org/chatoverflow-wiki/development/Working-with-NPM.md

 1. Start by increasing the build-part of the version number of the REST-API by 1.
 It can be found the [VersionInfo](https://github.com/codeoverflow-org/chatoverflow/blob/develop/src/main/scala/org/codeoverflow/chatoverflow/VersionInfo.scala)-file (called `rest`).
 The build number is the last part, e.g. going from `3.0.0-5` to `3.0.0-6`.
 This step is only needed once per published version of your npm package build.

-2. Start the framework and make sure, that the build version inscrease worked and your changes to the REST-API are available.
+2. Start the framework and make sure, that the build version increase worked and your changes to the REST-API are available.

 3. Generate the npm package using `swagger-codegen-cli`.
 This can be achieved with the following console command (the backslahes are only needed for *nix-systems):